Michigan's top constitutional offices, congressional seats, and the entire state legislature will be up for election November 2018.

 Attorney General: Lean Republican

 Republican Attorney General Bill Schuette is term limited and running for governor.
 He won 53-44 in 2010 and 52-44 in 2014.
 Both nominees will be decided at party conventions.
-Repubican house speaker Tom Leonard and state senator Tonya Schuitmaker are expected to run.
-Leonard is more conservative and has a larger platform, which probably makes him the favorite.
-No democrats have announced campaigns yet.
+Republican house speaker Tom Leonard and State senator Tonya Schuitmaker are running.
+Leonard is somewhat more conservative and has a larger platform, which probably makes him the favorite.

 Secretary of State: Tossup